redplanetlabs/defexception/README.md

 ## Motivation

-Sometimes you just want a quick Exception class that you can catch directly. `defexception` uses `clojure.asm` to dynamically create a Java class that directly inherits from `clojure.lang.ExceptionInfo`.
+Sometimes you just want a quick Exception class that you can catch directly. `defexception` uses Java bytecode to dynamically create a Java class that directly inherits from `clojure.lang.ExceptionInfo`.

 The created exception class does not add any behavior to `clojure.lang.ExceptonInfo`.